m-jahn/lattice-tools/vignettes/README.md

 ### panel.errbars

 Draw error bars in lattice plots.
+This custom panel function for lattice plots allows to draw symbols with error bars for arbitrary groups of data points.
+Error bars will be drawn for groups of identical x values with optional subsetting by grouping or paneling variables.
 This functions is very similar to `panel.barplot` only with points instead of bars.

 ``` r
 library(lattice)